 About Us

-We utilize restorative practices to co-design transformative outcomes!
+Decolonizing restorative practices to co-design transformative outcomes!

 Eloise Sepeda, D.Div

-Eloise Sepeda is a child/adult survivor leader of family/domestic and sexual violence, homelessness, and poverty.
-Today she is a family matriarch, and national subject matter expert trainer & consultant of Restorative Justice and the Intersection of Child Welfare, Family Violence, and Race Equity.
+Today she is a family matriarch, and submerged in equity and healing centered engagement practices to support individuals, families and communities.
+She is a national subject matter expert trainer & consultant of Restorative Justice & Transformative Justice and the Intersection of Child Welfare, Violence, and Race Equity.
 She has worked in the field of individual/family services since 1999 and received local and state-level awards for her work.
 She received special recognition and honor of receiving the Honorary Doctorate of Divinity in May 2018 for her 20yrs of extensive community services.
-She was selected to join the National Cohort- for Women of Color Leaders who are working to end violence, oppression, and legacy of trauma in 2019.
+Dr. Sepeda was selected to join the National Cohort- for Women of Color Leaders who are working to end violence, oppression, and legacy of trauma in 2019 and serves on various Boards, Advisory Committees, Community Groups, etc.

 The restorative justice framework is a process that we (practitioners) call a lifestyle.
 This way of life was modeled for us through Indigenous Native and African tribes.
 Some tribes even call this work, "peacemaking" circles.
 The framework equalizes power within the circle (space) and gives everyone in the space to share, listen, contribute and even hold one another accountable.
 Circles have been used to build community, celebration, address harm and even plan or learn.